Breaking the degeneracy of non-canonical quartic inflation by reheating considerations: Conclusion

 In this work, we investigated the quartic potential in non-canonical inflationary model with power-law Lagrangian (\ref{Lagrangian}).
 We showed that, in contrary to the standard inflation, the predictions of this potential in non-canonical framework are consistent with the observational data of Planck 2018.
 Among the free parameters of the model, only the changes of $\alpha$ parameter have a significant effect on the predictions of the model.

 We checked the model based on the changes of $\alpha$ considering different values for the duration of the inflation epoch $N$.
 To determine the allowed range of $\alpha$ parameter, we used theoretical considerations as well as observational constraints.
-We showed that the sound speed parameter $c_s$, equilateral non-Gaussianity $f_{\rm NL}^{\rm equil}$, scalar spectral index $n_s$, and tensor-to-scalar ratio $r$ bound the parameter $\alpha$ (see Table \ref{tab1}).
-The minimum value of $\alpha$ was determined to be larger than $1/2$ based on the constraint on $c_s$.
-The equilateral non-Gaussianity constraint also limits the maximum value of $\alpha$ to be $\alpha\leq 130$.
+We showed that the sound speed parameter $c_s$, equilateral non-Gaussianity $f_{\rm NL}^{\rm equil}$, scalar spectral index $n_{\rm s}$, and tensor-to-scalar ratio $r$ bound the parameter $\alpha$ (see Table \ref{tab1}).
+The minimum value of $\alpha$ was determined to be larger than one based on the constraint on $c_s$.
+The equilateral non-Gaussianity constraint also limits the maximum value of $\alpha$ to $\alpha\leq 130$.
 The $r-n_s$ curve sets the lower bound on $\alpha$ considering specific duration for inflation.
 For example, for $N=60$ we obtain $\alpha \geq 18.8$.

-Then, we examined the observational predictions of the model for $n_s$ and $r$ with respect to $\alpha$ parameter.
+Then, we examined the observational predictions of the model for $n_{\rm s}$ and $r$ with respect to $\alpha$ parameter.
 It was found that, the scalar spectral index of this model shows degeneracy at large values of $\alpha$ parameter (see Fig. \ref{fig:ns}).
-In the following, we examined three parameters of the reheating epoch, including the equation of state parameter $\omega_{re}$, the duration of the reheating epoch $N_{re}$, and the temperature of the reheating epoch $T_{re}$.
-We examined $N_{re}$ and $T_{re}$ in terms of $n_s$ for several values of $\alpha$.
-We showed that by varying $\alpha$, the obtained values for both $N_{re}$ and $ T_{re}$ in terms of $n_s$ do not exhibit much differentiation and are somewhat degenerate.
-Therefore, the parameters of the reheating epoch are not sensitive to the changes of $\alpha$ (see Figs. \ref{fig:Nre} and \ref{fig:Tre}).
-For this reason, we examined the relic GWs for this model.
-We checked the present density of the relic GWs for different values of $\alpha$ parameter and durations of inflation between 55 to 70 $e$-folds.
-We found that, the present density parameter of the relic GWs is sensitive to changes in $\alpha$ parameter.
-So using the relic GWs considerations, the degeneracy of the model with respect to $\alpha$ parameter can be broken.
-Moreover, we showed that the present density of relic GWs for this model, falls within the sensitivity ranges of developing GWs detectors.
+In the following, we examined three parameters of the reheating epoch, including the equation of state parameter $\omega_{\rm re}$, the duration of the reheating epoch $N_{\rm re}$, and the temperature of the reheating epoch $T_{\rm re}$.
+We examined $N_{\rm re}$ and $T_{\rm re}$ in terms of $n_{\rm s}$ for several values of $\alpha$. \textbf{We showed that the degeneracy of the model with respect to the parameter $\alpha$ is broken by analyzing $N_{\rm re}$ and $T_{\rm re}$ as functions of $\alpha$ for fixed values of the $e$-fold number $N$.} The condition $ N_{\rm re}\geq 0 $ impose an upper bound on the length of the inflation epoch as $N\leq55.7$.
+On the other side, from the $r-n_s$ diagram we have $N\geq55$.
+Altogether, the condition $ N_{\rm re}\geq 0 $ thereto $r-n_s$ observational data specified the allowed length of the inflationary period as $55\leq N\leq55.7$ and subsequently the non-canonical parameters $\alpha$ and $\mu$ were constrained (see Table \ref{tab1}).
+For $N=55$, we have $110 \leq \alpha \leq 130$ and for $N=55.7$, $60 \leq \alpha \leq 65$ is obtained.